shlomif/Queen-Padme-Tales/readme.md

 Selinaverse](https://buffyfanfiction.fandom.com/wiki/Selinaverse) (
 [Tiffany Alvord](https://en.wikipedia.org/wiki/Tiffany_Alvord) , b.
-1992) were killed in a starship crash when she was 1 years old, she was adopted by her aunt, the Archduchess Elizabeth Amidala ( [Natalie Portman](https://en.wikipedia.org/wiki/Natalie_Portman_filmography) ), and her aunt\'s husband Darth Vader, who volunteered to act as King in effect until Padme\'s coming of age.
+1992) were killed in a starship crash when she was 1 years old, she was adopted by her aunt, the Duchess Elizabeth Amidala ( [Natalie Portman](https://en.wikipedia.org/wiki/Natalie_Portman_filmography) ), and her aunt\'s husband Darth Vader, who volunteered to act as King in effect until Padme\'s coming of age.
 As a result, Padmé had a happy